How Often Do Hotels Replace Mattresses? Behind The Scenes

 Budget hotels are known for their low prices and basic amenities, such as beds.
 But how often do these hotels replace their mattresses?

-It turns out that the frequency of mattress replacement varies from hotel to hotel, with some replacing them every few years while others hold onto them much longer.
+The frequency of mattress replacement varies from hotel to hotel, with some replacing them every few years while others hold onto them much longer.

 In general, budget hotels tend to replace their mattresses less frequently than luxury or mid-range properties due to cost considerations.